Re-Parole

 Employment Authorization Based on Re-Parole

 You may renew your EAD card based on re-parole by selecting the corresponding option in the form I-131.
 USCIS will send you a new EAD card after USCIS approves your re-parole application.
+Your new EAD will be valid for a year since the date of your re-parole.

-The cost of an EAD based on re-parole is $745.
-If you have requested an EAD in your application for re-parole, you will have to pay this fee in addition to the $580 re-parole fee, for a total of $1325.
-Low-income applicants requesting reduced fee via Form I-912 (request for a fee waiver), have to pay only $275 for the EAD.
+The cost of an EAD based on re-parole is $750.
+If you have requested an EAD in your application for re-parole, you will have to pay this fee in addition to the $580 re-parole fee, for a total of $1330.
+Low-income applicants requesting reduced fee via Form I-912 (request for a fee waiver), have to pay only $280 for the EAD.

 Requesting a Partial Fee Waiver

-If you cannot afford to pay the full fee, you may apply by mail with a partial fee waiver request.
-Fill out one form I-912 – Request for Fee Waiver for the entire household.
-If you are requesting EAD in form I-131, also fill out form G-1450 or G-1650 authorizing USCIS to charge your credit card or bank account for the reduced fee of $275 multiplied by the number of household members requesting EAD.
-Put Form I-912 along with form G-1450/G-1650 and the evidence supporting the fee waiver request on top of the applications for all family members for whom you are asking the fee waiver.
+If you are requesting an EAD in form I-131 for an applicant, also fill out form G-1450 or G-1650 for this applicant authorizing USCIS to charge a credit card or bank account for the reduced fee of $280.
+Put Form I-912 along with forms G-1450/G-1650 and the evidence supporting the fee waiver request on top of the applications for all family members for whom you are asking the fee waiver.
 Evidence for Form I-912 may include:

 • your last year’s tax return showing income less than 150% of federal poverty level; or